Current, Credible, Consistent

 Izzy, the mascot of the 1996 Olympic Summer Games in Atlanta, was the first mascot designed on a computer.
 Izzy is an amorphous abstract fantasy figure whose name was derived from the question,"What is it?" because no one knew exactly what Izzy was.

-1992 Olympic Summer Games in Barcelona, Spain - Cobi The mascot of the Barcelona Olympics was a dog named Cobi.
+Barcelona 1992 Summer Olympics Mascots: Cobi The mascot of the Barcelona Olympics was a dog named Cobi.
 The Barcelona Olympic Organizing Committee had specially produced a TV series for Cobi to portray the spirit of the games.
 The Valencian artist, Javier Mariscal, created the dog Cobi as the official mascot of the 1992 Barcelona Olympic Games.